AutoResearch/autora/docs/contribute/module.md

 - [experiment runners](experiment-runner-module.md)

-If the feature you seek to implement does not fit in any of these categories, then you can you can create folders for new categories.
+If the feature you seek to implement does not fit in any of these categories, then you can create folders for new categories.
 If you are unsure how to proceed, you are always welcome to ask for help in the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/module-contributions).

 ### Step 2 (Optional): Add Tests